jacpete/personal_website/content/authors/admin/_index.md

 ---
+# Display name
+name: Jacob Peterson

+# Username (this should match the folder name)
 authors:
 - admin

+# Is this the primary user of the site?
+superuser: true

+# Role/position
+#role: Professor of Artificial Intelligence

+#organizations:
+#- name: Stanford University
+#  url: ""

+# Short bio (displayed in user profile at end of posts)
 bio: I enjoy transforming data into solutions.
 I am experienced in using using a combination of GIS and R to wrangle and analyze data.

+interests:
+- Data Science
+- GIS
+- Statistics
+- R Programming

 education:
   courses:
   - course: MSc in Applied Statistics and Analytics